The Things You Need to Do to Protect Your RV

-Preventive Maintenance also includes checking air conditioning units, refrigerators, washing machines, vent fans, propane tanks and other appliances you need to be able to use during RV trips.
+Preventive maintenance also includes checking air conditioning units, refrigerators, washing machines, vent fans, propane tanks and other appliances you need to be able to use during RV trips.

 In many cases, this is a simple matter of turning them on to make sure they are still working or wiping or washing filters to rid them of dirt and dust.

-Using an air compressor to simply blow out the vent that is located behind the outside door of the refrigerator is usually enough to get a unit working again.
+- refrigerators that have been stored for awhile may not work because their vents have become clogged with leaves, dead bugs or dirt, so using an air compressor to simply blow out the vent that is located behind the outside door of the refrigerator is usually enough to get a unit working again.